a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.

 * Launch DeskTop.
 Select a SYS file.
 Rename it to have a .SYSTEM suffix.
 Verify that it has an application (diamond and hand) icon, without moving.
 * Launch DeskTop.
 Select a SYS file.
 Rename it to not have a .SYSTEM suffix.
-Verify that has a system (computer) icon, without moving.
+Verify that it has a system (computer) icon, without moving.
 * Launch DeskTop.
 Select a TXT file.
-Rename it to to have a .SHK suffix.
-Verify that it shows as an archive icon, without moving.
+Rename it to have a .SHK suffix.
+Verify that it has an archive icon, without moving.
 * Launch DeskTop.
 Select a TXT file.
-Rename it to to have a .BXY suffix.
-Verify that it shows as an archive icon, without moving.
+Rename it to have a .BXY suffix.
+Verify that it has an archive icon, without moving.
 * Launch DeskTop.
 Select a TXT file.
-Rename it to to have a .BNY suffix.
-Verify that it shows as an archive icon, without moving.
+Rename it to have a .BNY suffix.
+Verify that it has an archive icon, without moving.
-* Launch DeskTop.
-Select a TXT file.
-Rename it to to have a .BXY suffix.
-Verify that it shows as an archive icon, without moving.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.